WebDucer/WD.ValueValidators/README.md

 - `RegexValidationRule` - Check, if the value match the given regular expression
 - `RequiredValidationRule` - Check, if the string value is set (with a flag, for white spaces treaded as valid values)
 - `StringLengthValidationRule` - Check the max or min length of a string
-- `GreaterThanRule` - Check, if the value is greater (or equal) to a given value
+- `GreaterThanValidationRule` - Check, if the value is greater (or equal) to a given value
-- `SmallerThanRule` - Check, if the value is smaller (or equal) to a given value
+- `SmallerThanValidationRule` - Check, if the value is smaller (or equal) to a given value
-- `RevalidateOtherValueRule` - Trigger the validation of another validatable value
+- `RevalidateOtherValueValidationRule` - Trigger the validation of another validatable value

 ## Usage